Long Game Review (2020): How the App Makes Saving Money Fun

 In addition to earning coins from both recurring and one-time contributions, you can also level up by earning Brains.
-These Brains are awarded for things like daily check-ins, contributions, streaks, referrals, and more.
+These Brains are awarded for things like daily check-ins, contributions, streaks, and more.
 You can also unlock creatures and extra games by continuing to save.

 And then there’s also a map that shows your progress and… okay, I’d be lying if I said I completely understood everything that was happening in Long Game.
+Moreover, while leveling up used to result in PowerUps, I for the life of me cannot locate this feature amid the recent changes to the app.
 All I know for sure is that coins = games and games can = money.
 Beyond that, I find myself being surprised from time to time.

 Funny enough, what first introduced me to Long Game was a post about how they were rolling out a feature that would earn cryptocurrencies as prizes.
 Announcing the addition of tokens like Ethereum to the app, Long Game CEO and Founder Lindsay Holden said, “Crypto Rewards will serve to educate our customers and introduce them to crypto markets while protecting them from the risk that comes with investing.”
 That protection from risk comes as you aren’t actually able to purchase cryptocurrencies on the app — you can only win them.
 This could involve getting gifted with crypto for leveling up or playing the Crypto Spin game.

 If you do obtain crypto assets from Long Game, you’ll need to transfer them to a crypto wallet.
 On their suggestion, I choose to download the app Trust to hold my (then valued at) $.25 worth of ETH.
 In the event you don’t have a wallet and don’t feel like getting one right away, Long Game does note that you will have up to a year to claim your prize and withdraw it from the app itself.